roybailey/research-kotlin-springboot/rksb-api/README.md

 # API

-**Module containing API related definitions, common and code generated libraries**
+**Module to generate boilerplate code for supporting RESTful APIs mapped to database tables.**

 ## Design

-Modules to generate boilerplate code for supporting RESTful APIs mapped to database tables.
+To define a small 'blueprint' configuration that can be expanded into a full configuration sufficient to create controllers mapped to services that are mapped to tables and data models, for serving table data via a RESTful API with filtering capabilities.

 * Blueprint templates are used to define modular and high level Controller, Service, Table and Data Model mappings
-* Blueprint templates are compiled into a single aggregate blueprint collection
+* Blueprint templates are compiled into a single aggregate blueprint collection for code-generation and runtime loading
+* Derive as many blueprint values as possible while allowing for overrides
-* The blueprint compiler populates derived values (e.g. package names, class names) and fields taken from a database table
+* Examples of derived values include: package names, class names, and fields taken from a database table and used for models and filtering
-* The generated code is checked-in to allow for the same audit trail and diff comparisons as the blueprints grow or evolve
+* The generated code is checked-in and therefore under the same source code control as manual code
+* The code generation is treated as a compilation step, this is by design and deliberate, allowing for safe control and manual intervention if needed
-* The generated code is part of the maven build but only executes when enabled (intended for local development only)
+* The code generation is part of the maven build but only executes when enabled for local development (not intended for CI/CD builds)
-* Flyway is used to control an idempotent database schema used to generate code at (local) build time before being checked-in
+* Flyway is used to control an idempotent database schema used to generate code at (local) build time and for APIs to access at runtime

 ## Modules